Girls’/Women’s Competitive Sport Needs to be Affirmed and Males Who Identify as Transgender Need to be Accommodated.

 Conflicting Federal Legislative Proposals Take an “Either / Or” Approach.

-Various bills in the 117th and 118th Congress would either require identical treatment — with no distinctions allowed between — female students and trans-identified males (117th Congress – H.R.
-5 – The Equality Act) — or would preclude all trans-identified males from participating in girls’/women’s sports, which would be restricted to females (118th Congress H.R.
+Various bills in the 117th and 118th Congress would either require identical treatment — with no distinctions allowed between — female students and males who identify as transgender (117th Congress – H.R.
+5 – The Equality Act) — or would preclude all males who identify as transgender from participating in girls’/women’s sports, which would be restricted to females (118th Congress H.R.
 426 734, which passed in the House but not the Senate, and S. 251).

 The Supreme Court in Bostock Did not Resolve the Question of Separate Sex Sport.

-Trans-identified males and their advocates argue that the Supreme Court’s decision in Bostock v.
-Clayton County, 590 U.S.___, 140 S. Ct 1731(2020), mandates the unconditional inclusion of trans-identified males in women’s sports.
+Males who identify as transgender and their advocates argue that the Supreme Court’s decision in Bostock v.
+Clayton County, 590 U.S.___, 140 S. Ct 1731(2020), mandates the unconditional inclusion of males who identify as transgender in women’s sports.
 This is misleading at best, as Bostock was about workplace discrimination under Title VII, not about sex segregation in competitive sport.
 In its decision, the Court expressly stated it was defining “sex” to mean “biological sex” not “gender identity”; and it expressly reserved for another day – did not decide – the issue of whether distinctions on the basis of sex are permissible for bathrooms, locker rooms, and sport.